deedeeNg/CMPT300/Ass3/README.txt

 from the original process

 10.
-Init process cannot be blocked nor send, receive and reply
+Init process cannot be blocked by send, receive nor semaphores

+11.
+When the process has been blocked by send and receive operations, when it going back to ready queue, it means there is message send or reply to them so that they can be unblocked. when their turn to running, the message will automatically show in the screen.